nikerla/vc-content/Pages/features/shopify-migration.md

 				<li class="list-item">
 					<div class="title">Leverage Shopify investments</div>
 					<span class="descr">
-						We'll migrate your unique theme so you don't have to redesign your store.
+						In addition to migrating all your products and images, we will also migrate your unique shopify theme and templates, pages and blogs so you can get up and running in no time.
 					</span>
 				</li>
                 <li class="list-item">